lucylow/Covid_Control/README.md

 ------

-**Testing: Scenario Generators**
+## Model Error Analysis

+An important aspect of any decision system is to make it trustworthy, i.e. estimate confidence in its decisions and predictions, allow users to utilize their expert knowledge and explore alternatives, and explain the decision recommendations.
+The first step was already taken in this study by applying the RIO uncertainty estimation method (Section 5.3) to the predictions.
+This approach may be improved in the future by grouping the countries according to original predictor performance, then training a dedicated RIO model for each group.
+In this way, each RIO model focuses on learning the predictive uncertainty of countries with similar patterns, so that the estimated confidence intervals become more reliable.
+As a further step, the estimated uncertainty can be used by the Prescriptor to make safer decisions.

-MAE == Mean Absolute Error metric: the students that rank higher will have a lower score on the metric, which means they incurred fewer errors you should aim for the minimum Mean Absolute Error (MAE
+MAE == Mean Absolute Error metric: the students that rank higher will have a lower score on the metric, which means they incurred fewer errors you should aim for the minimum Mean Absolute Error (MAE)

 The evaluation metric for this competition is Mean Absolute Error (MAE).
 The MAE metric takes the differences in all of the predicted and actual prices, adds them up and then divides them by the number of observations.